ishriya/traefik_vnf/README.md

 ## Installation instructions

 ##### Note: Traefik has its own official docker image.
-Since it is an alpine based image, we use customized ubuntu based docker image built using binary.
+Since it is of alpine base image, we use our own docker image that is of ubutnu base (built using binary).

 ## 1. Clone the repository